Block-Star-Logic/open-roles/blockchain_near/ADMIN.md

 This guide assumes the following:
 * There is a separate dev team responsible for coding your dApps
-* The Role Matrix has been prepared by at least one person from business operations, dev/product and admin (for more information on how to prepare a Role Matrix see Open Roles Business Guide)
+* The Role Matrix has been prepared by at least one person from business operations, dev/product and admin (for more information on how to prepare a Role Matrix see <a href="https://github.com/Block-Star-Logic/open-roles/tree/main/business/README.md">Open Roles Business Guide </a>)

 ## NEAR Blockchain Deployment
 To utilise the Open Roles Project it has to be deployed onto the NEAR blockchain.
 The procedure for deploying onto the different networks i.e. mainnet or testnet only differs in that the network configuration needs to be modified to point to the correct NEAR Blockchain network.

+**NOTE:**
-**NOTE: the NEAR Blockchain accounts that you use must have funds available to execute ANY admin operation.**
+* The NEAR Blockchain accounts that you use must have funds available to execute ANY admin operation.

 ## Instructions
 1. Download the latest / recommended release from github here: